-The Toyota Production System Operational Excellence relies on long term thinking, which is important because the future is long-term.
+The Toyota Production System Operational Excellence relies on long-term thinking, which is important because the future is long-term.
 Long-term thinking is a challenge for companies that focus on quarterly reporting however, companies that do long-term thinking seemed to mostly make short-term goals also.
-I’m thinking of Apple Computer who spends their effort looking far into the future while also simultaneously accomplishing short-term goals.
+I’m thinking of Apple Computer which spends its effort looking far into the future while also simultaneously accomplishing short-term goals.
 Whether you are an insurance company, a manufacturer of automobiles, or a government it is always advantageous to look into the future.
 The funny thing about long-term thinking is that it leads to achieving short-term goals.

 Have a Measure of Performance – Manage by Metrics

 Metrics give you the pulse of your system.
-Value Streams have built-in metrics around performance, cost, and quality.
+Value Streams have built-in metrics around performance and quality.

 - Time Through Value Stream: Value Stream Lead Time (VSLT)

 - Time Through Process: Process Cycle Time (PCT)

 - Customer Demand in Periodic Time: Takt Time

 - Product or Service Delivery in Periodic Time: Value Stream Production Rate (VSPR)

 - Plant Floor Space Dedicated for Defect Pull-Off Space (DPOS)